toolbox-team/reddit-moderator-toolbox/README.md

 New front-end api
 ====================
 The dev admins have worked with us to implement a front-end event based api which we can use to hook toolbox into reddit.
 Details about that can be found in /r/tb_dev **those are drafts, not working documents**.
-We are not fucking around with hacky solutions until we have access to the frontend api.
+We are not fucking around with hacky solutions for implementation until we have access to the frontend api.
+The only place were we "use" it now is in devtools.js to give us an idea of what elements currently are getting their information broadcasted.

 If you contribute you are on IRC.
 ====================